• Skip to primary navigation

 While a whole turkey provides both white and dark meat - making it great for those who desire variety - turkey breasts offer only white meat.

-Furthermore, if you plan on feeding fewer people or do not require leftovers, a turkey breast will suffice as they are smaller and cheaper compared to whole turkeys.
+Also, if you plan on feeding fewer people or do not require leftovers, a turkey breast will suffice as they are smaller and cheaper compared to whole turkeys.

-Another crucial factor is cooking time.
+Another important factor is cooking time.

 As expected, cooking a whole turkey takes considerably more time than just a single cut like turkey breasts.